In Turkey and Syria, outdated building methods all but assured disaster from a quake

 Fast-forward to Monday, and video of the destruction shows exactly this "pancaking" — the sudden collapse of a multi-story building as bystanders flee for their lives.

-This time around, the death toll already exceeds 3,400 in Turkey, with more than 1,500 more dead in neighboring Syria, where the infrastructure was already crumpling after years of civil war.
+This time around, the death toll already exceeds 5,400 in Turkey, with 1,800 more dead in neighboring Syria, where the infrastructure was already crumpling after years of civil war.

 In both countries, survivors may be under the rubble, but more bodies too — maybe many more — are likely to be found in the coming days under the debris left by an estimated 3,000 structures destroyed by the quake, according to a preliminary estimate by Turkish officials.